 As autism affects each individual differently, we refer to an autism spectrum.
 Just like everybody else, autistic people have unique personalities.
 The spectrum is three-dimensional and the diversity within the autism spectrum is infinite.
 That explains why auticon takes a person-centric approach: we want to create workplaces that work for people as individuals, rather than applying a one-size-fits-all formula.

 Many autistic people have above-average cognitive skills, which can enable them to compensate for, or “mask,” any social or communication difficulties.
 Consequently, autism can be referred to as a hidden condition and is often only diagnosed later in life.

 Some cognitive strengths tend to be more prevalent in the autism community:

 Typical workplaces, however, can often produce barriers for autistic people, resulting in unduly high unemployment rates.
 Some of these workplace challenges include:

-auticon employs qualified job coaches in order to create work environments that work well for both our consultants and our clients.
+auticon employs qualified job coaches in order to create work environments that work well for both our technologists and our clients.

 We view neurodiversity as a competitive advantage.
 Our approach to providing technology services is enhanced through diverse thinking.
 It’s this approach that helps us evaluate and solve technical issues for clients.
 For example, we may apply a stronger focus to complex data and systems, excel in roles involving repetitive tasks where attention to detail is vital, and demonstrate an ability to communicate in a voice not inhibited by bias.